-Earned income credit (EIC).
-You may be able to take the EIC for 2023 if your adjusted gross income (AGI) is less than a certain amount.
+Earned income tax credit (EITC).
+You may be able to take the EIC for 2024 if your adjusted gross income (AGI) is less than a certain amount.
 The amount of the credit is based on income and family size.
 Workers without children could qualify for a smaller credit.
 You and any qualifying children must have valid social security numbers (SSNs).
-You can't take the EIC if your investment income is more than the specified amount for 2023 or if income is earned for services provided while you were an inmate at a penal institution.
-For 2023 income limits and more information, visit www.irs.gov/EITC.
+You can't take the EITC if your investment income is more than the specified amount for 2024 or if income is earned for services provided while you were an inmate at a penal institution.
+For 2024 income limits and more information, visit www.irs.gov/EITC.
 Also see Pub.
-596, Earned Income Credit.
-Any EIC that is more than your tax liability is refunded to you, but only if you file a tax return.
+596, Any EITC that is more than your tax liability is refunded to you, but only if you file a tax return.